restorecommerce/handlebars-helperized/README.md

 // result === '<h1>Hallo John</h1>';
 ````

-Additionally, bespoke helpers for formatting date, time and numbers may be used.
-Have a look at the extensions itself for an overview of the provided helpers.
+Additionally, the injected extensions for formatting date, time and numbers may be used.
+Have a look at the extensions itself for an overview of the provided helpers, or see a summary below.
 An example for these formatting capabilities looks like this:

 ````js
 // require the libraries